danpovey/openslr/notes/digitalocean.md

 * Update a certificate(e.g. www.openslr.org), by adding a new domain (e.g. openslr.org)

     $ ./certbot-auto certonly --cert-name www.openslr.org -d www.openslr.org -d openslr.org

+### Example of enabling Let's Encrypt for a site

+Assuming that we have a site alredy configured to serve non-encrypted trafic on port 80, the following commands can be used to configure SSL:

+* Create new certificate(s)- with Let's Encrypt we need both example.org and www.example.org (no support for wildcard certificates):

+  ./letsencrypt-auto certonly --apache -d kaldi-asr.org -d www.kaldi-asr.org

+    The "--apache" instructs the bot to use the already running Apache server for its requests.
+Otherwise, if for example the "--standalone" option is used it complains about not being able to bind to port 80.

+* Edit the config file for the site.
+Just copy and paste(make another copy) the entire "<VirtualHost *:80>" section, change the ":80" part to ":443" and add options to enable SSL:

+       SSLEngine On
+       SSLCertificateFile /etc/letsencrypt/live/kaldi-asr.org/cert.pem
+       SSLCertificateKeyFile /etc/letsencrypt/live/kaldi-asr.org/privkey.pem
+       SSLCertificateChainFile /etc/letsencrypt/live/kaldi-asr.org/chain.pem